bobjac/food-safety-sample/README.md

 All microservices will be deployed to Azure Kubernetes Service.
 This will demonstrate the ability to leverage existing investments in Kubernetes infrastructure.

+# Event Grid

+The Azure Blockchain Service's Data Manager will publish messages to an Azure Event Grid.
+Will enable subscribers to to respond to events that are triggered from transactions to the Blockchain ledger.
+This enables integration scenarios while allowing the Blockchain ledger to be the single source of truth.
+A number of integration services such as Logic Apps, Azure Functions and Power Apps can capture the event and take appropriate action based on the unique requirements of the counterpart member.